makrai/notes/deFrancis89-chinese-writing.md

     * complex characters whose component elements have modern counterparts but are not now combined in the same way as in the Shang graphs.

-* component elements in Chinese characters and how they are combined raises the
+* question of the principles behind the Chinese system of writing
-  * question of the principles behind the Chinese system of writing.
-To obtain
+  * component elements in Chinese characters and how they are combined
   * what the principles are and
   * how they were applied in different proportions over time.

-* traditional practice to classify Chinese characters into several groups.
-The
+* traditional practice to classify Chinese characters into several groups
   1. pictographs.
 Many of the earliest characters, as represented on the OBIs,
   2. the "simple indicative principle" identifies a second group of characters
-    * not exactly pictorially but in some other representational manner.
-For
+    * not exactly pictorially but in some other representational manner
-    * eg "one," "two," and "three" are respectively represented by one, two,
+    * eg "one," "two," and "three" are respectively represented by 一, 二, & 三
-    * The words for "above" and "below" are represented by a horizontal line
+    * The words for "above" and "below" are represented by 上 and 下
-  3. the "compound indicative principle" involves a somewhat more elaborate
+  3. the "compound indicative principle" is somewhat more elaborate
     * frequently illustrated by the combination of the characters for "sun" and "moon" to represent the word míng 'bright,' as follows:

       sun 	moon  bright
       日 	  月 	  明

-  4. the familiar rebus device which we first encountered in
+  4. the familiar rebus device
-    * Sumerian with the use of gi 'reed' borrowed to represent the homophonous word gi 'reimburse
+    * eg Sumerian: the use of gi 'reed' borrowed to represent the homophonous word gi 'reimburse'
-    * Chinese example is the borrowing of a character representing xiàng 'elephant' to represent the homophonous word xiàng 'image.'
+    * Chinese example is the borrowing of a character representing xiàng 'elephant' to represent the homophonous word xiàng 'image'

   5. one which combines a rebus-like symbol with another symbol giving, generally, a semantic clue to the meaning
-    * eg1 the addition (on the left) of the symbol for 'person' to that (on the right) for xiàng 'elephant' to produce an unambiguous character xiàng 'image': 亻 + 象 = 像
+    * eg1 sem 亻 person + phon 象 elephant  = 像 image (unambiguous)
-    * eg2 the previously cited character for mā 'mother' formed by combining the character for mǎ 'horse' (on the right) with another for 'female' (on the left): 女 + 馬 = 媽
+    * eg2 sem 女 female + phon 馬 mǎ horse     = 媽 mā mother
     * I call this the SF principle, since it involves joining
-      * a semantic element S-such as the symbols for 'person' and 'female' in
+      * a semantic element S-such as the symbols for 'person' and 'female'
       * a phonetic element F-such as the symbols for xiàng 'elephant' and mǎ
     * I also designate as SF characters those, to be discussed below, that are formed by joining a phonetic element P to a semantic element S. We can